bitranox/wrapt_timeout_decorator/README.rst

 ::

-using the decorator without actually decorating the function
+Using the decorator without actually decorating the function
 ------------------------------------------------------------

 ::